 Or just remained on the ground, like this couple.

 A certain weariness was in the air and the strong reaction by the police had left its mark.
-Dozens of cops and protesters had been injured (one of them severely), while six people were arrested.
+Dozens of police and protesters had been injured (one of whom severely), while six people were arrested.

-People weren't slow to criticize the police, either.
-Journalist Fiorenza Sarzani from the newspaper Corriere della Sera argued, "What should concern us is the behaviour of the police, who allowed the protesters to stay way over 15 minutes in Vittorio Veneto Street and then rushed the crowd instead of clearing them out.
+People weren't slow to criticise the police, either.
+Journalist Fiorenza Sarzani, from the newspaper Corriere della Sera, argued, "What should concern us is the behaviour of the police, who allowed the protesters to stay way over 15 minutes in Vittorio Veneto Street and then rushed the crowd instead of clearing them out.
 This is odd behaviour, especially due to the fact that in such a narrow space, with hundreds of people pressed up beneath the Ministry, it could have ended up in the worst of scenarios."

-The leaders of the movement have declared that the 12th of April is just "the beginning of the protest against the Renzi Government"—a protest that "must grow" in the months to come.
-It seems Italy's new prime minister will receive at least a few more unsolicited visits to his front doorstep like the one on Saturday.
+The leaders of the movement have declared that the 12th of April is just "the beginning of the protest against the Renzi Government" – a protest that "must grow" within the months to come.
+It seems that Italy's new Prime Minister will receive many other unwanted visits to his front doorstep, like the one on Saturday.